tdd108/tryhackme-free-rooms/README.md

 > ***This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
 For any suggestion feel free to reach out to [me.](https://t.me/winterrdog)***

 ## NEWS
-Don't forget to join the (Advent of Cyber 2023)[https://tryhackme.com/room/adventofcyber2023].
+Don't forget to join the [Advent of Cyber 2023](https://tryhackme.com/room/adventofcyber2023).
 It's a very good course to boost your skill in cyber security. i reckon it's free :)

 ## Table of Contents